 CASA Volunteer Advocates are community members working collaboratively to support children and families involved in the foster care system.
 CASA Volunteer Advocates provide valuable information to the judge and others involved in the case to help ensure a child’s best interest is being met.

-What are the roles of CASA, CPS and Attorneys ad Litem on a child’s case?
+What are the roles of CASA, CPS, Saint Francis and Attorneys ad Litem on a child’s case?

 CASA Volunteer Advocate/Guardian ad Litem: